bgwest/project-hive/README.md

 ## Built With

-** Please see package.json to confirm dependency details.
+** Please see package.json to confirm dependency details

 ## Contributing